Cellular Fourier analysis for geometrically disordered materials: Acknowledgment

 \section{Acknowledgment}

-We thank Pierre Borgnat and Chun-Biu Li for fruitful discussions and J\'er\^ome Duplat for sharing raw data of foam coarsening.
+We thank Pierre Borgnat and Chun-Biu Li for fruitful discussions and J\'er\^ome Duplat for sharing raw data of foam coarsening and for useful comments.
 This work was supported by the Universit\'e de Lyon through the program "Investissements d'Avenir" (ANR-11-IDEX-0007), and by the French National Research Agency through a European ERA-NET Coordinating Action in Plant Sciences (ERA-CAPS) grant (ANR-17-CAPS-0002-01).